-After a proposal meets all of the Minimum Threshold Requirements (Section 1.5 above), the proposal may earn up to 100 priority points as shown below.
+After a proposal meets all of the Minimum Threshold Requirements (Section 1.5 above), the proposal may earn up to 100 priority points.
 Priorities for housing development proposals selected under this NOFA are shown below.
-A minimum of 65 priority points is required for funding.
+A minimum of 70 priority points is required for funding.

-35 POINTS 1.
-Project Location: (Projects meeting any one of these items will receive the full 35 points) a.
+35 POINTS (Projects meeting any one of these items will receive the full 35 points) Project Location: a.
 Located north of Interstate 8. b.
-Project qualifies as Transit-Oriented Development (TOD), compact, mixed-use housing located within an average 2,000-foot walking distance of a transit facility TOD development does not need to contain a retail/commercial component. c.
+Project qualifies as Transit-Oriented Development (TOD), compact, mixed-use housing located within an average 2,000-foot walking distance of a transit facility.
+TOD development does not need to contain a retail/commercial component. c.
 Project is on SDHC's identified TOD site list.
 (See TOD Development Plan) d.
 Located within 1⁄4 mile from an "employment center," as designated by the San Diego Geographic Information Source (SANGIS): Downtown, Kearny Mesa, Midway/Pacific Highway, Otay Mesa, Mission Valley/Morena/Grantville, University/Sorrento Mesa. e.
-Located in a census tract with a low-income concentration of less than 41 percent.
-15 POINTS 2.
-Targeting the Formerly Homeless: Project that sets aside 10 percent of the units to be targeted for occupancy by persons who are formerly homeless and prepared to move on to rental affordable housing, defined as scoring between 0 and 9 on the Coordinated Assessment and Housing Placement (CAHP) system, will receive 15 points.
-Developer must commit to utilizing the CAHP system.
-Federal Project-Based or Sponsor-Based housing vouchers may be requested by developers to assist with subsidizing these units.
+Located in a census tract with a low-income concentration of less than 41 percent. f.
+Preservation Project (see Table 43 of the 2012-2020 City of San Diego Housing Element) 10 POINTS 2.
+Funding Commitments: Projects that have received soft funding commitments totaling 10 percent or more of the total development cost.
 15 POINTS 3.
 Economies of Scale: Projects consisting of 60 or more units.
-10 POINTS (Projects providing any one of these items will receive the full 10 4.
+10 POINTS (Projects providing any one of these items will receive the full 10 points) 4.
 SDHC Loan Payments: a.
 Projects providing at least \$10,000 annually as fixed debt payment on the SDHC loan; b.
-75 percent residual receipt payment to SDHC by year 10. c.
-Developers demonstrating residual payments on all outstanding loans with SDHC for the previous three years points) 10 POINTS (Priority points only to the proposal with the highest proposed leverage) 5.
+75 percent of residual cash flow share to SDHC by year 10. c.
+Developers demonstrating residual payments on all outstanding loans with SDHC for the previous three years 15 POINTS (5 points for each milestone) 5.
 Project Readiness: a.
-Community Group Review b.
-Entitlement Application Submittal to City of San Diego or Preliminary Review Request c.
-Entitlement Approvals or Confirmation from City of San Diego that project may proceed ministerially 15 POINTS 6.
+Entitlement Application Submittal to City of San Diego or Preliminary Review Request b.
+Entitlement Approvals or Confirmation from City of San Diego that project may proceed with staff approvals c.
+Community Group Review (Formal vote required for new construction projects or when there is a change in use.)
+15 POINTS 6.
 SDHC Option to Purchase Fifteen priority points will be given to proposals that provide SDHC with an option to purchase at the end of the 15-year tax credit compliance period.
 100 TOTAL Total Possible Priority Points